purvitrivedi/project-one/README.md

 ## Challenges

 * Working with Object Class Methods - I learned about Object Mutability, I had to move all methods to inheritated classes so they apply as required.
-Although I have learned a lot, there are still a few gaps in my knowledge -- so I will be addressing those soon.

 ## Future Content

 * Speed increases with score
-* Responsive Design
+* Mobile Support
-* Tetriminos retain color once occupied